digoal/gp_tpch/README.md

-TPC-H Greenplum benchmark
+TPC-H PostgreSQL benchmark
 ==========================
-This repository contains a simple implementation that runs a TPC-H-like benchmark with a Greenplum database.
+This repository contains a simple implementation that runs a TPC-H-like benchmark with a PostgreSQL database.
 It builds on the official TPC-H benchmark available at http://tpc.org/tpch/default.asp (uses just the dbgen a qgen parts).